hansake/Z80_Computer/software/README.md

-The "Z80_cpmon" directory contains a monitor that was used to develop a SPI/SD card interface that was used to develop a BIOS for CP/M.
+The "Z80_cpmon" directory contains a monitor that was used to develop a SPI/SD card interface for a BIOS for CP/M.
-The monitor can also load a copy of CP/M 2.2 from EPROM.
+The monitor can load a copy of CP/M 2.2 from EPROM.

 ```
 =================================